littlecloud1/SPark/README.md

 #### Website
 The website will run in port 8080: <br/>
  localhost:8080/
- **To make sure Google Map Run correctly, you have to use https instead of http** if you have published your website, you have to obtain certificate for your website.
+ **To make sure Google Map Run correctly, you have to use https instead of http, and enable location in your browser.** <br/>
+ if you have published your website, you have to obtain certificate for your website.

 ## Files